jereimers/CoS-authoring/_templates/day_body.md

 # <% tp.frontmatter["barovian_date"] %> - <% tp.frontmatter["primary_location"] %>

 ## Summary of the Day
-Short prose summary of what “history” would say happened.
+%%Short prose summary of what “history” would say happened.%%

 ## Scenes